Steema/TeeGrid-VCL-FMX-Samples/README.md

 ### Wish-List, Pending Features

-- TDataSource / TDataSet support
+- Fixed columns (left and right aligned)

+- Using TStringGrid with TeeBI expressions to build a Spreadsheet (Excel like) control

+- TreeColumn class (to display a tree inside a column, to expand / collapse rows)

-Improve TVirtualDBData class to support DB buffering and events
+- Improve TVirtualDBData class to support DB buffering and events

 - Easy embeddable controls in cells or rows.

 To for example display sub-grids or TeeCharts below a row or inside a cell.

-- Image / Picture display in cells and header

 - Compositions (several texts, images, etc inside the same cell)